How to Setup Serverless Ebook using Gitbook CLI (Honkit), Github Pages, Github Actions CI/CD, and Calibre

 https://github.com/novalagung/softwareengineering/raw/ebooks/softwareengineeringtutorial.mobi

 FYI!
 Since the ebook files are accessible through Github direct link, this means the visibility of the repo needs to be public (not private).
-If you want the repo to be in private but keep the files accessible, then do push the files into gh-pages
+If you want the repo to be in private but keep the files accessible, then do push the files into gh-pages branch.

 2.7.
 Add custom domain